hyper0x/hypermind/README.md

 1. Ensure the project path in $GOPATH

-2. get and install the library dependencies:
+2. Get and install the library dependencies:

 ```bash
 # session manager